tommaso-borgato/wildfly-clustering-reproducers/README.md

 > NOTE: Uses the traditional WildFLy Infinispan session manager to connect to the remote Infinispan Server cluster.

+### JDG-ENCRYPTED

+Demonstrates how to run a 2 nodes WildFly cluster using an invalidation cache for webapps, backed by a 2 nodes Infinispan Server cluster.
+The communication between WildFLy and Infinispan is encrypted.

 ### SHARED SESSIONS

 Demonstrates how to run an EAR containing 2 WAR files sharing HTTP sessions, on a 4 nodes WildFly cluster;